ShreevaniRao/Data-Analysis-with-Excel-Power-Query/README.md

 # Data-Analysis-with-Excel & Power-Query
-#### 1. Excel Project Dataset.xlsx contains the details of the Exploratory Data Analysis of a small subset of thedetails of the Purchasers of Bikes.
+#### 1. Excel Project Dataset.xlsx contains the details of the Exploratory Data Analysis of a small subset of the details of the Purchasers of Bikes.
 This Excel files has multiple tabs to show the complete details of the Analysis - Loading the data , Cleaning & Formatting the data, Creating Pivot Tables and Visualizing the data in a Dashboard.
 Please check the below details -

 	1.1 - The Data Analysis Report tab details this Excel Analysis project with screenshots of all the below steps.